 With degrees in chemical engineering, food science and agricultural and biological engineering, Dr. Bruce Welt completed his education at the University of Florida with prominent food-process engineer, Dr. Art Teixeira.
-He then spent a few years in industry before returning to UF to help start the packaging science program, which he leads today.
+He then spent a few years in industry before returning to UF to help start the packaging science program.
 Welt's background gives him a broad view of his field, with the practicality of a working engineer and the insight of a researcher.
 He applies this balanced view in his research and in his teaching.

 Welt's research focuses on plastics that are used for food packaging.
 He says that one of the most important issues in using plastics with food is called permeability, which measures the amount of oxygen that can pass through the plastic.
 Plastics are made of molecules which are long chains of repeating subunits.
 Electrical and mechanical forces hold the chains together, and that gives plastics their solid but often stretchy nature.
 There is room between these chains for small molecules to work their way through.

-Recently, Welt has begun to work on a project that goes back to his roots -- food irradiation.
+Welt has also worked on food irradiation.
 Food safety is an important issue as the increasing numbers of consumers, products, and outlets meet new packaging materials and new pathogens.
-Food processing, distributing, and serving must all be conducted under the so-called HACCP (Hazard Analysis and Critical Control Points; pronounced "hassup") protocols, which are designed to ensure proper handling and storage at each point in a food product's development.
-However, HACCP may not be enough to give consumers the level of assurance in food safety that they require.
 Food irradiation is a simple and practical approach that can increase that margin of safety.
 But there are important questions about how the energy that irradiation uses affects packaging in contact with foods when treated.
 With a new generation of packaging materials come a host of new questions about this interaction, and Welt is beginning to take on some of these questions.